mooahmad/prestaconcept.github.io/presta-cms-core/developer-guide/models.md

 -   media
 -   description of a product entity
 -   picture of a user in a comment block
--   ...
+-   ''...''

 So you need a way to link your block to your custom models.

 ## ORM Models

-To make your life easier we add useful a base class [BaseModelBlockService][2] to add usefull methods to handle models.
+To make your life easier we add a useful base class [BaseModelBlockService][2] to add useful methods to handle models.

 All you need to do is to extends this base class and to override *getModelFields()* method.